Tyrone Power: 1940–1943

-In 1940, the direction of Power's career took a dramatic turn when his movie The Mark of Zorro was released.
-Power played the role of Don Diego Vega/Zorro, a fop by day, a bandit hero by night.
-The role had been performed by Douglas Fairbanks in the 1920 movie of the same title.
-The film was a hit, and 20th Century-Fox often cast Power in other swashbucklers in the years that followed.
+In 1940, the direction of Power's career took a dramatic turn with The Mark of Zorro.
+Power played the role of Don Diego Vega/Zorro, fop by day, bandit hero by night.
+The film was a hit, leading 20th Century-Fox to cast Power in other swashbucklers going forward.
 Power was a talented swordsman in real life, and the dueling scene in The Mark of Zorro is highly regarded.
-The great Hollywood swordsman, Basil Rathbone, who starred with him in The Mark of Zorro, commented, "Power was the most agile man with a sword I've ever faced before a camera.
+The great Hollywood swordsman, Basil Rathbone, his co-star in The Mark of Zorro, commented, "Power was the most agile man with a sword I've ever faced before a camera.
 Tyrone could have fenced Errol Flynn into a cocked hat."

 Power's career was interrupted in 1943 by military service.
-He reported to the United States Marine Corps for training in late 1942, but was sent back, at the request of 20th Century-Fox, to complete one more film, Crash Dive, a patriotic war movie released in 1943.
-He was credited in the movie as Tyrone Power, U.S.M.C.R., and the movie served as a recruiting film.
+He reported to the United States Marine Corps for training in late 1942, but was sent back, at the request of 20th Century-Fox, to complete one further film, Crash Dive, a patriotic war movie released in 1943.
+He was credited as Tyrone Power, U.S.M.C.R., and the movie served as a recruiting film.